IBMPredictiveAnalytics/Read_JSON_File/README.md

 ----
 1. Download the extension: [Download][3]
 2. Close IBM SPSS Modeler.
 Save the .cfe file in the CDB directory, located by default on Windows in "C:\ProgramData\IBM\SPSS\Modeler\16\CDB" or under your IBM SPSS Modeler installation directory.
-3. Restart IBM SPSS Modeler, the node will now appear in the Model palette.
+3. Restart IBM SPSS Modeler, the node will now appear in the Field Ops palette.

 ---
 R Packages used